Brain Cancer Research Dashboard

 Description of Brain Cancer

-The location and size of cancerous brain tumors largely determine survivability and the various signs and symptoms likely to develop.
-As tumors grow, impairment increases.
-As a result, the whole body as well as the mind may be impacted.
-Generally speaking, the lower in the brain structure the tumor is, the poorer the survival outcome.
-This is because the brain's lower portions control most vital functions such as breathing and heart rate.
+The location, aggressiveness, and size of cancerous brain tumors largely determine survivability and the signs and symptoms likely to develop.
+As tumors grow, cranial space-occupying symptoms arise, and functional impairment increases.
+However, a few cases may be asymptomatic and require observation only.
+In many cases, the whole body, as well as the mind, may be impacted.

 Disease Classification

-Condition: Brain Cancer
+Condition: Cancer - Brain

 Disease Family: Cancer